rybaier/rybaier/README.md

 # Hello

-I am looking to break into the software industry.
 With proven experience from my education in being able to absorb new languages in a functional and effective manner to write clean and effective code, I hope to find a position where mentorship and growth are available.
-From my resume, you will see that I have a wide variety of experience and skills, and the one thing I have learned the most is that all skills translate in some way to every position one chooses to work in.
-I recently graduated from my Software Engineering Immersive program at, General Assembly on March 16th, 2022.
+I recently graduated from my Software Engineering Immersive program at, General Assembly in 2022.

 ##### Skills and Languages worked with
 [![My Skills](https://skillicons.dev/icons?i=html,css,js,react,express,postgres,py,django,go,rust,git,github&perline=4)](https://skillicons.dev)

 Since graduation, I have continued to work on personal projects and expand my education while working as a Seasonal River Guide over the summer and a Freelance Software Developer.
-While I do not have multiple years of experience in the technology industry.
 I bring a tenacity for growth and learning that has been focused on developing software engineering skills over the last 12 months.
 That focus has developed into a passion for the capabilities of software development and what it can achieve and I look forward to seeing how far I can go.

 I have been focused mainly on Object Oriented Programming over the last 6 months